Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

 Notice that we have introduced an auxiliary space $\ccM$ in the scheme.
 This space plays a role analogous to the \emph{models} or \emph{enhanced noises} introduced in the theories of regularity structures \cite{Hai14} and paracontrolled distributions \cite{GIP15}.
-While the construction of the operator $R_t(\bA, q)$ for any given instance $(\bA, q) \in \ccA \times \ccM$ is purely analytical, the map $Q: \Omega \to \ccM$ has to be defined via probabilistic arguments.
+Concretely, $\ccM$ is the space on which the renormalisation procedure is performed: an element $q = (h, \zeta) \in \ccM$ is a couple of deterministic fields serving as placeholders for the renormalised stochastic objects that we will construct in Section \ref{sec:Q}.
+The random variable $Q(\xi)$ is nothing but this pair of renormalised fields.
+While the construction of the operator $P_t(\bA, q)$ for any given instance $(\bA, q) \in \ccA \times \ccM$ is purely analytical, the map $Q: \Omega \to \ccM$ has to be defined via probabilistic arguments.
+Let us also stress that the vector potential $\bA$ enters the scheme as a fixed element of $\ccA$.
+When $\bA$ is random, as allowed by Assumption \ref{ass:A} and illustrated by the Gaussian free field example, it is assumed independent of $\xi$; all the constructions below are then performed conditionally on $\bA$, that is, with $\bA$ fixed to a typical realisation of its law (see also the beginning of Section \ref{sec:asymptotics}).
 An advantage of this scheme is that, except for the map $Q$, every other mapping in Figure \ref{fig:scheme} is continuous.
 In particular, this implies that the eigenvalues $\lambda_n$ are continuous functions of the data $(\bA, q) \in \ccA \times \ccM$.

 This brings us to the proof of Theorem \ref{thm2}.
 Our argument follows the outline set in \cite{CvZ21}: as noted there, the asymptotic result claimed in Theorem \ref{thm2} is essentially a consequence of a probability tail bound for the eigenvalues (Theorem \ref{thm:ev_tail_estimate}), which in turn follows from a large deviation principle for the random variable $\xi \mapsto Q(\xi)$ along with certain properties of the function $(\bA, q) \mapsto \lambda_n(\bA, q)$, particularly its continuity.
-An additional difficulty introduced by the presence of $\bA$ is that the eigenvalues lose its invariance in law by translation, as opposed to the Anderson case.
+An additional difficulty introduced by the presence of $\bA$ is that the eigenvalues lose their invariance in law under translation, as opposed to the Anderson case.
 We overcome this problem by using Proposition \ref{prop:Landau-Anderson}, which compares the magnetic eigenvalues to the Anderson ones.\\